pubnub/chat-engine/guide/advancedConcepts/integrateWithSdks/integrateWithSdks.md

 ### Server-side messages

-While servers have full read/write privileges to publish messages on any {@link Chat| ```Chat``` } channels, it is important to note that the channel names and message payload needs to follow a specific format to be understood by ChatEngine client-side SDKs.
+While servers have full read/write privileges to publish messages on any {@link Chat| ```Chat``` } channels, it is important to note that the channel names and message payload need to follow a specific format to be understood by ChatEngine client-side SDKs.
 More info on message payload below:

 ```
 pubnub.publish(